ntzv-git/align2cdsRegions/README.md

 ```

 ### Example

+In this example we want to know where a small non-coding RNA (sRNA) hybridizes in the genome of _E. coli_ K12 (GCF_000005845.2).
+We first perfom a quick analyse by aligned (e.g. blast) our sRNA with the genome of _E. coli_ K12 (without forgiven to add the subject strand information in the output tabular).
+We then use align2cdsRegions.py to get the nearness of the sARN to a CDS/gene using the following command :

 ``` bash
 python3 align2cdsRegions.py -i Example/align_MH-DSM.tsv -o align_MH-DSM_regions.tsv -g Example/MH-DSM.gff.gz -f Example/MH-DSM.fna.gz -s 2 -a 5 -e 6 -t 8 -l -v -F